 The Clean Air Act of 1970 established air quality standards.
 It required states to meet those standards or face penalties.
 This act allowed states to control emissions from stationary sources and motor vehicles.
-The U.S. Environmental Protection Agency was established by Congress to implement these requirements.
+Congress established the U.S. Environmental Protection Agency to implement these requirements.

 The Clean Air Act had an immediate impact on the nation’s health.
 Clean air is important for good mental functioning, and one study found a significant relationship between the cleaner air after the passage of that act and the workforce participation and earnings of children born just the law took effect.

-The 1990 amendments to the Act controlled 189 toxic pollutants.
-The amendments included rules that aimed to phase out the production of chlorofluorocarbons (CFCs), which deplete the Earth's ozone layer.
-A 2020 study by the National Aeronautics and Space Administration (NASA) found that the hole in the ozone layer is healing thanks to regulatory efforts on CFCs that began in the late '80s.
+The 1990 amendments to the act controlled 189 toxic pollutants.
+The amendments included rules that aimed to phase out production of chlorofluorocarbons (CFCs), which deplete the earth’s ozone layer.
+A 2020 study by the National Aeronautics and Space Administration (NASA) found that the hole in the ozone layer is healing thanks to regulatory efforts on CFCs that began in the late 1980s.

-Unlike harmful ground-level ozone, stratospheric ozone is beneficial to humans.
-It absorbs harmful ultraviolet radiation.
-The radiation causes skin cancer, suppresses immune systems, and damages plant life.
+Unlike harmful ground-level ozone, stratospheric ozone is beneficial to humans by absorbing harmful ultraviolet radiation.
+UV radiation causes skin cancer, suppresses immune systems, and damages plant life.